 Wrong!
 Apple’s awesome marketing campaigns never just focused on the tech product themselves.
 They sold a lifestyle.
 The people you see in Apple’s advertising campaigns illustrate the huge number of opportunities that can be unlocked using Apple products.
 Apple fully understood their target audience and created a team of brand enthusiasts happy to wax lyrical about their products.

 Groups of people easily making plans and meeting up with each other.
 People running together and tracking their fitness progress.
 People taking beautiful photos of beautiful scenery and sharing them with each other.
 These aren’t all things that were naturally associated with smartphones and tech when Apple first started these campaigns.
 But they are now.
 And that’s part of what made them so successful.

 All of this together sold a beautiful lifestyle.
 It wasn’t just about the tech.
 It was about the opportunities that this tech offered and the connections that could be made using Apple products.
-And Apple really lent into this community-driven lifestyle aspect of their brand, with ideas and educational initiatives like Apple Field Trip and Apple Camp.
+And Apple really lent into this community-driven lifestyle aspect of their brand identity, with ideas and educational initiatives like Apple field trip and Apple Camp.

-Through all of this, Apple became part of a lifestyle and, around that lifestyle, a community grew.
-This brand community is without a doubt the saving grace of Apple and the driving force behind its massive, rapid growth and one of the best brand communities examples to add to our list.
+Through all of this, Apple became part of a lifestyle and, around that lifestyle, a community of loyal customers grew.
+This brand community is without a doubt the saving grace of Apple and the driving force behind its massive, rapid growth and one of the best examples of brand messaging to add to our list.

-The beauty of this brand community lies in its simplicity.
+The beauty of this brand community lies in its simplicity and brand message.
 It’s not offering its members anything out of the ordinary.
 And what’s on offer doesn’t cost Harley Davidson a lot of money.
-But it really harnesses the fact that Harley Davidson riders see their motorbikes as a lifestyle.
+But it really harnesses the fact that Harley Davidson’s target audience see their motorbikes as a lifestyle.